zagrosman/Students/Modeller-HPC.md

 MODELLER implements comparative protein structure modeling by satisfaction of spatial restraints (3,4), and can perform many additional tasks, including de novo modeling of loops in protein structures, optimization of various models of protein structure with respect to a flexibly defined objective function, multiple alignment of protein sequences and/or structures, clustering, searching of sequence databases, comparison of protein structures, etc.
 **Link to modeller official website:** https://salilab.org/modeller/

+1. B. Webb, A. Sali.
+Comparative Protein Structure Modeling Using Modeller.
+Current Protocols in Bioinformatics 54, John Wiley & Sons, Inc., 5.6.1-5.6.37, 2016.
+2. M.A.
+Marti-Renom, A. Stuart, A. Fiser, R. Sánchez, F. Melo, A. Sali.
+Comparative protein structure modeling of genes and genomes.
+Annu.
+Rev. Biophys.
+Biomol.
+Struct.
+29, 291-325, 2000.
+3. A. Sali & T.L.
+Blundell.
+Comparative protein modelling by satisfaction of spatial restraints.
+J. Mol.
+Biol.
+234, 779-815, 1993.
+4. A. Fiser, R.K.
+Do, & A. Sali.
+Modeling of loops in protein structures, Protein Science 9.
+1753-1773, 2000.

 *****************************************************************

 ## Installation steps: